liamzdenek/ferment-ai/README.md

 As an L2/L3 construct developer, you'll create higher-level, domain-specific constructs by composing L1 constructs.

-You should still put these in a library, but you do not need to do anything with Modules or runtime.
+You should still put these in a package named "-lib", but you do not need to create a "-runtime" package (no Module or Task work needed).

 You can tell when you're writing a L1 construct because it `extends WorkflowTask<...>`.
 These constructs use custom logic at runtime, which needs to be implemented in a corresponding runtime library.
 If you're just composing together pre-existing constructs in a reusable way, you're writing a L2/L3 construct, and no runtime piece is necessary.